-Annex II.
+ANNEX II

 Schedule of India

-Sector: Agriculture

-Sub-Sector: All agriculture activities like farming and plantation.

-Industrial Classification: NIC 00 (Agricultural production); NIC 01 (Plantation)

-Type of Reservation: National Treatment (Article 10.3), Performance Requirement (Article 10.5)

-India reserves the right to adopt or maintain any measure with respect to farming and all agriculture activities except Floriculture, Horticulture, Development of seeds, Animal husbandry, Pisciculture, Aqua-culture and Cultivation of Vegetables and Mushrooms under controlled conditions and services related to agro and allied sectors.
+Agriculture, hunting and forestry 1.
+Sector Agriculture Sub-Sector All agriculture activities like farming and plantation.
+Industrial Classification NIC 00 (Agricultural production); NIC 01 (Plantation) Type of National Treatment (Article 10.3) Reservation Performance Requirement (Article 10.5) Description India reserves the right to adopt or maintain any measure with respect to farming and all agriculture activities except Floriculture, Horticulture, Development of seeds, Animal husbandry, Pisciculture, Aqua-culture and Cultivation of Vegetables and Mushrooms under controlled conditions and services related to agro and allied sectors.

-"under controlled conditions" means in a non-natural environment that is intensively manipulated by human intervention for the purpose of plant production.
-General characteristics of controlled conditions may include but are not limited to tillage, fertilization, weed and pest control, irrigation, or nursery operations such as potting, bedding or protection from weather. "services related to agro and allied sectors" includes pest destroying, spraying and pruning of infected stems, operation of irrigation system, animal shearing and livestock services (other than veterinary services), nursery and horticultural services, soil conservation services, soil desalination services, harvesting, threshing, land clearance, land draining services.
+'under controlled conditions' means in a non-natural environment that is intensively manipulated by human intervention for the purpose of plant production.
+General characteristics of controlled conditions may include but are not limited to tillage, fertilization, weed and pest control, irrigation, or nursery operations such as potting, bedding or protection from weather.

+'services related to agro and allied sectors' includes pest destroying, spraying and pruning of infected stems, operation of irrigation system, animal shearing and livestock services (other than veterinary services), nursery and horticultural services, soil conservation services, soil desalination services, harvesting, threshing, land clearance, land draining services.